nocturnalpie/angular-header-with-nav-example/README.md

 # HeaderNav

-This is an example of a header and nav bar in an angular app.
+This is an example of a responsive header and nav bar in an angular app.

+Responsive elements:
+- The sidebar is changed from side mode to over mode as the screen size gets smaller.
+- The header shrinks as the screen size gets smaller.
+- The menu button is 48x48px to meet the material design touch target size.

+---

-To use this in another project:
+## Using this in another project
 - Add the `layout.scss` into your project.
 These can be used elsewhere to keep your padding sizes consistent by importing the file into other scss files.
 - Add the whole `navigation` directory to your project
 - Import `NavigationComponent` into your `AppModule`